 - Requirement: A vaccination certificate is required for travelers aged ≥ 1 year coming from countries with risk of YF transmission.
+Note: This does not apply to airport transit stops (no exit through immigration checkpoint) in risk countries.
 Note: In practice, proof of YF vaccination is seldom if ever required for travelers coming from Peru despite Ecuador's published declaration to the contrary under the International Health Regulations.

 - Official Status: listed by WHO as a country where YF transmission risk is present.